krasheninnikov/krasheninnikov.github.io/_posts/2025-11-09-gender-ratios.md

 permalink: /gender-ratios/
 ---

 Stereotypically, dating in the Bay Area is pretty rough for straight men – too many tech workers competing for too few women.
 The data backs this up: the Bay Area has about 6% more men than women in their 20s.
 London and New York, meanwhile, both tilt female by about 5%.
 But does an 11% swing in the ratio really matter?
-Turns out yes – a lot!
+Turns out yes – a lot!<br><br>
 **In my simulation, a 99th percentile woman (so, 1-in-100) moving from London to the Bay Area can expect to match with someone ~50% rarer (1-in-92 → 1-in-136).
 On the other hand, men's typical matches become 33% less rare (1-in-108 → 1-in-73).**

 <iframe src="/assets/gender-ratio-post/gender_ratio_explorer_chartjs.html" title="Urban gender ratio explorer" width="100%" height="450" frameborder="0" style="border: 1px solid #ddd; border-radius: 8px;" class="gender-ratio-widget"></iframe>